qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 Here I've used both styles of `replace`, nested inside each other.
 One of these `replace` commands changes `TMP` to `concatId(old, $var)`.
 Later in the code, where it says `SaveAndRestore(_curTask = "Make pizza")`, the syntax variable `$var` becomes `_curTask`, so `concatId(old, $var)` turns into `concatId(old, _curTask)` before the replacement actually occurs.
 So in effect, this example creates a variable called `old_curTask` to hold the old value of `_curTask`.
 Then, `on_finally` is used to restore the old value of `_curTask` at the end of the method.

-`SaveAndRestore` requires that its single argument is some kind of assignment statement.
+`SaveAndRestore` requires that its single argument is some kind of assignment expression.
 If it's not - for example, if you write

     SaveAndRestore(a + b);